spacetelescope/drizzlepac/doc/source/singlevisit.rst

 which represent each and every output product to be created for the visit.
 Each **Product** instance contains:

-  * list of filenames for all input exposures that will contribute to the output drizzlep product
+  * list of filenames for all input exposures that will contribute to the output drizzle product
   * WCS for output drizzle product
   * pre-defined names for all output files associated with this **Product** including: